IntelLabs/rag-retrieval-study/README.md

 ## Reader

 There are existing config files in reader/configs or you can create your own.
 You may also override arguments in the config file with command line arguments or choose not to use config files and specify everything via command line arguments.

 ```bash
 python reader/run.py --config {config_name}
 ```

+Bash files for looping over various numbers of documents included in the prompt and evaluating the results can be found in `runners/ndoc_asqa_mistral_reader.sh` and `runners/ndoc_asqa_mistral_eval_looper.sh`.

 ### Noise experiments
 The process for performing experiments with adding noisy documents to gold and retrieved documents in the interest of replicating performance gains observed in [The Power of Noise](https://arxiv.org/abs/2401.14887) is outlined here.